Signing binaries win

 Certificate file is with extension: .pfx Env variables for signing: WIN_CSC_KEY_PASSWORD WIN_CSC_LINK.

-Creating Self-signed pfx and cer certificates with OpenSSL
+Creating Self-signed .pfx and .cer certificates with OpenSSL

 Generate directly the pem: